hawkinsw/api_intro/docs/README.md

 console.log(`Hello, World!`)
 ```

-Using your favorite technique for running JavaScript programs using Node, run the new program.
+Using your favorite technique for running JavaScript programs using Node.js, run the new program.

 ```console.log
 Goodbye!